sarahc-dev/takeaway-project/README.md

 ![class design](./class-design.png)

-When I began writing my tests I then decided to create separate classes for MenuFormatter and ReceiptFormatter.
+When I began writing my tests I then decided to create separate classes for MenuFormatter and ReceiptFormatter to maintain single responsibilities.

 Questions:

-When mocking - should you add a fail case where a method is not passed a class instance when it should be? eg. add_dish(dish) MenuFormatter integration test - is this a correct way to test the output?
+- When mocking - should you add a fail case where a method is not passed a class instance when it should be? eg. add_dish(dish)
+- MenuFormatter integration test - is this a correct way to test the output?